 Dr Lina Mtwana Nordlund, Founding director and Project coordinator

-Lina works as a researcher at Stockholm University in Sweden.
+Lina works as Associate Senior Lecturer at Uppsala University in Sweden.
 Her interest is especially in seagrass, fisheries and ecosystem services.
 She has been working in the Western Indian Ocean since 2005.
 Learn more about Lina here.